 October 13-19 – Empowered Communities

-- Equip communities with the knowledge and resources necessary to guarantee every child, regardless of income, race, or origin is protected from health risks.
+- Equip communities with the knowledge and resources necessary to guarantee every child is protected from health risks.

 October 20-26 – Bright Futures Begin Lead Free